Chrissy-Morgan/PHP-Webshell-DeObfuscator/README.md

 TIP - IF YOU WANT NICE LOOKING CODE ON OUTPUT - STICK CODE PRIOR TO PROCESSING THROUGH A PHP FORMATTER

-4. Enter the name of the webshell file in the
+4. Enter the name of the webshell file:

 ```python
 with open('globals.php') as infile: